Aeroluna/LunaCoopMod/README.md

 Changed to be distinct from the Medivac portrait.

-- Changed Ignite Afterburners to additionally increase acceleration by 1000.
+- Buffed Ignite Afterburners to additionally increase acceleration by 1000.
 - Removed the random delay on Battlecruiser weapons.
 - Reworked P2.
   - Removed Ignite Afterburners cooldown.